Prices are set per person for a minimum of 2 people or per group size. There is a per person discount for each additional participant.

 Depending on the weather enjoy a delicious picnic in Yoyogi park or noodles at one of Shibuya’s best ramen shops.

-Your guide will arrange with you a meeting place of your convenience.
+Your guide will arrange with you a meeting place and time of your convenience.

 Your guide will contact you before the tour to arrange the time that suits you best

 Shibuya is one of Tokyo’s major hubs and most popular entertainment district famous for its scramble crossing, Hachiko dog statue, its unique shops, cafes, and restaurants as well as its quality nightclubs, bars, and karaoke parlous.
-Shibuya is a first stop for many visitors to Tokyo and should definitely not be missed
+Shibuya is a first stop for many visitors to Tokyo and should definitely not be missed.
+Shibuya is home to love hotel hill an area packed with garish motels as well as small tree lined alleys filled with cool cafes and boutiques.
+Mandarake is a huge subterranean store specializing in all things anime and manga and Miyashita and Tokyo food show is one of Tokyo’s best ‘depatica’ (department store food halls).
+Shibuya really has something for everyone night and day.

 Hi.
 I am Simon.
 I am a British guy living in Tokyo for the past 17 years.
 I am a friendly, easy going, cheerful, guy who loves both to travel and to share my city with others.
 I love to share life with old friends and new and giving people memorable experiences brings me great joy.
 I am pretty spontaneous and nothing fills me with more joy than a night on the town experiencing tasty food, enjoying unusual drinks and making new friends.
 My motto is “Eat, drink and be merry’ and I hope you join me for some fantastic adventures.